 7. They may act as a second-parent to their siblings

 When parents have their second child, they encourage their firstborns to care for their younger siblings.
-Many a time, this gives rise to a sibling bond where the firstborn becomes a second-parent figure to the younger sibling.
+Often, this parenting strategy can give rise to a sibling bond where the firstborn becomes a second-parent figure to the younger sibling.
 Some oldest children may develop parental feelings and responsibility towards their younger siblings, evident in their personalities and behavior.
 It goes smooth until the attachment is within boundaries.
 Otherwise, it could be harmful to both.
 They might expect the younger sibling to start obeying them like they obey their parents.

 8. They might become controlling